IHE/ITI.PCF/input/pagecontent/volume-1.md

-And they have written and published Patient Privacy Policies And there is a consent on file for a given Patient When a request for patient identifiable data is made Then the Consents are used by the **Consent Decider** actor as stored in the **Consent Registry** to make Access Control Decisions
+And they have written and published Patient Privacy Policies And there is a consent on file for a given Patient When a request for patient identifiable data is made Then the Consents are used by the **Consent Authorization Server** actor as stored in the **Consent Registry** to make Access Control Decisions
-And the **Consent Enforcer** assures that only data authorized by the Consent Access Control Decision are allowed to be exposed.
+And the **Consent Enforcement Point** assures that only data authorized by the Consent Access Control Decision are allowed to be exposed.

 The Consent details are specific to the Patient Privacy Policy, the parameters agreed to in the ceremony, and the Consent profile (Basic, Intermediate, Advance) that was used.